glasser/vote.davidglasser.net/content/post/my-biases.md

 building new housing (of all kinds).
 I sympathize with those who see dense urban construction as the harbinger of displacement, but it seems clear that preventing development hasn't done a better job of preventing displacement.
-I don't trust developers or NIMBYs, and it's frustrating that it seems like most local politicians fall too far to one side or the other.
+I don't trust neither developers nor NIMBYs, and it's frustrating that it seems like most local politicians fall too far to one side or the other.

+Specifically, I believe that the market-rate housing crisis and affordable/subsidized housing crises are both real and are intertwined, but require different solutions.
+I believe massive development of market-rate housing, especially dense transit-friendly housing, is likely to help the market-rate housing crisis, which admittedly is the one that affects my friends the most.
+(That development should still have strong controls preventing direct displacement.)
+But I don't believe market-rate housing development will do much to support those who can't afford market-rate housing, and if done carelessly will make matters worse for them.
+Solving that requires investment in specifically building affordable housing.
+Unfortunately, it feels like most local politicians are only interested in solving one of these twin problems.

+In general, I find that when [East Bay for Everyone](https://eastbayforeveryone.org/) (the East Bay YIMBY group) and the [East Bay DSA](https://www.eastbaydsa.org/) agree on a housing-related issue, I agree with them.
+And on issues where they disagree (as is more common), I am internally split.

 While I can find plenty to criticize about the Democratic Party (like any organization of its size and diversity), I believe on the whole it is the